 A candidate for graduation must have received ninety semester credit hours.
-No more than a total of four of the required ninety hours may be in the form of Law Journal, Moot Court, or Independent Study credit.
+No more than a total of four of the required ninety hours may be in the form of Law Journal, Moot Court, Independent Study, or Assistantship credit.

 3. Grade Average Requirements